rust-lang/book/src/ch15-00-smart-pointers.md

 ## `Box<T>`

-Don't use very often in your own code
+Don’t use very often in your own code
 Heap allocated
 Express Ownership of a heap allocated thing